COVID-19 pandemic in North Dakota: Face masks

 During a press briefing on May 23, Governor Burgum appealed for residents to stop "shaming" others for wearing face masks in public, arguing that they were not a political issue, and that they may be doing so to help protect vulnerable family members.

 In response to a heightened rate of new cases, on October 20 Mayor of Fargo Tim Mahoney utilized emergency powers to enact a citywide mask mandate.
 Minot also imposed a mandate through a vote by the city council voting in a (5–2) majority.

 In an October 26 meeting with White House Coronavirus Response Coordinator Deborah Birx, Governor Burgum stated that he did not plan to mandate masks state-wide.
 Although he did not contest their effectiveness, Burgum argued that it was up to residents to decide whether they wanted to or not.

 On November 13, Governor Burgum announced a state-wide mask mandate.
 Three local sheriffs announced that they would refuse to enforce the mandate.

 On January 14, 2021, Republican House member Jeff Hoverson attempted to introduce a bill that would prohibit local mask mandates, or businesses from mandating masks in order to enter.

 The mandate expired on January 18, 2021, with Governor Burgum citing a drop in active cases and hospitalizations.
-Some cities are maintaining mask mandates at a local level.
+Some cities maintained mask mandates at a local level.

 On February 22, 2021, the state House of Representatives advanced a bill 50–44 that would prohibit the adoption and enforcement of mask mandates by state and local officials, and anyone from mandating masks as "a condition for entry, education, employment, or services".
 Support of the bill cited allegations surrounding effectiveness of face masks, and claims that mask mandates were part of a larger conspiracy.

 On April 7, the Senate passed an amended version of the bill, which would only prohibit the mandating of masks by state officials.
 The amended bill was passed by the House, but vetoed by Governor Burgum on April 21.
 However, the veto was overridden by the House, and the bill was therefore passed on April 22.